SirineBenAmor1/Acroba-project/README.md

 ## Step 2 - Write a basic primitive (with its .action and test files)

-Based on the pr_template file (you can find it in script/primitives/ folder), implement your previously created code inside the primitive syntax.
+Based on the pr_template file (you can find it under /script/primitives), implement your previously created code inside the primitive syntax.

-Based on the ActionTemplate.action (you can find it in action/ folder), you also need to create a Move.action file.
+Based on the ActionTemplate.action (that you can find it under /action), you also need to create a Move.action file.
 When creating a new .action file it needs to be added to the CMakeLists here :

     ## Generate actions in the 'action' folder
     add_action_files(
     FILES
-        # primitives
+        # primitives (add .action file for primitives below)
-        ActionTemplate.action
+        # ActionTemplate.action
-        # skills
+        # skills (add .action file for primitives skills)
     )

 Everytime you create a new .action file or modify an existing one you also need to build the package with catkin_make